seinan9/LSCDiscovery/README.md

 The English and German [SemEval-2020 data sets](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd/) can be imported by running `bash scripts/get_semeval_en.sh` and `bash scripts/get_semeval_de.sh` respectively.

+Note that you can use all data sets found in [LSCDetection](https://github.com/Garrafao/LSCDetection).

 ### Automated LSC Discovery